-If it was me, I personally would try to make the most of my situation by speaking to my broker whilst still employed and make sure I’ve optimised my current loan structures and ability to access equity in any existing property.
+If it was me, I personally would try to make the most of my situation by speaking to my broker whilst still employed and making sure I’ve optimised my current loan structures and ability to access the equity in any existing property.

 Then work my butt off!